How long to keep business tax records

 - Petty cash slips for small cash payments

-- Profit & Loss sheets (i.e. income statement)
+- Profit and loss statements (i.e. income statement)

 - State payroll tax receipts